-Perhaps you’ve seen the advertisements on daytime TV.
-A smartly dressed executive promises that you can have your money NOW if you can’t wait until your personal injury suit settles.
-Lawsuit loan companies market mainly to plaintiffs in personal injury suits, like traffic accidents, slip and fall cases and medical malpractice.
-Some lenders also lend money to heirs waiting for settlement of a deceased person’s estate or to plaintiffs in employment or civil rights discrimination suits.
+Perhaps you've seen the advertisements on television.
+A smartly dressed executive promises that you can have your money now if you can't wait until your personal injury suit settles.
+Lawsuit loan companies market mainly to plaintiffs in personal injury suits, like traffic accidents, slip and fall cases, and medical malpractice.
+Some lenders also lend money to heirs waiting for settlement of a deceased person's estate or to plaintiffs in employment or civil rights discrimination suits.

-Lawsuit funding is a relatively new product offered to plaintiffs who expect to settle or win a judgment in a lawsuit.
+Lawsuit funding is a product offered to plaintiffs who expect to settle or win a judgment in a lawsuit.
 Here's how it works.

-The “funding fee” can run between 2% to 4% per month.
-That may sound like a reasonable amount, but it equates to annual percentage rates of 27% to 60% or more.
-Considering that your lawsuit could take years to resolve, it is quite possible that you might pay back double or triple the money you borrow.
+The "funding fee" can run between 2% to 4% per month.
+That might sound like a reasonable amount, but it equates to annual percentage rates of 27% to 60% or more.
+Considering that your lawsuit could take years to resolve, it's quite possible that you might pay back double or triple the money you borrow.

 The loan is paid from the judgment or the settlement funds after other expenses are covered.
 When you reach a settlement with the defendant or when you obtain a judgment in court, certain expenses will be paid off the top.
 These expenses include: